 ALS is fatal, progressing rapidly to attack the motor nerve cells of the brain and spinal cord to destroy muscular movements of the human body.
 The disease is commonly diagnosed in people between the ages of 50 and 70, and is rarely transmitted through inheritance.
 Most ALS cases are sporadic.

 ALS leads to paralysis of voluntary muscles and eventual respiration failure.
-Even though the disease attacks the nerve cells of the brain, the patient’s emotional and intelligence quotient remains unaffected.
+Even though the disease attacks the nerve cells of the brain, the patient’s emotional and intelligence quotient remain unaffected.
 ALS is caused by myriad factors, including gene mutation, immune system abnormalities, and chemical imbalance.

 Signs and symptoms of ALS appear gradually.
 The patient may start to experience tingling feelings in his hand making it difficult to grip things, or his voice may begin to slur.
 Each ALS case is different, and the early symptoms may vary widely.